Dorugu

-Dorugu, Dyrregu or James Henry Dorugu, (c.1840 - 29 November 1912) was a Hausa man who travelled in Africa and Europe and one of the authors of the first Hausa book published in Europe.
+Dorugu, Dyrregu or James Henry Dorugu, (c.1840 - 29 November 1912) was a Hausa man who travelled in Africa and Europe, and was one of the authors of the first Hausa book published in Europe.

 Dorugu became a slave after being captured during a slave raid by the sultanate of Damagaram, and as a young boy was taken into the service of the European explorers Adolf Overweg and Heinrich Barth.
 He accompanied Barth during his exploration of West Africa and the Sahel.

 Dorugu, along with another African companion, Abbega, returned with Barth to Europe in 1855.
 During his stay in Europe, Dorugu converted to Christianity.
 He worked alongside James Frederick Schön, who was carrying out research on Hausa language and culture, and contributed to the writing of Magana Hausa, which includes Dorugu's autobiography.
 Magana Hausa is the first printed text in the Hausa language and is an important linguistic and sociological source.

 Dorugu returned to Africa in 1864 and became an interpreter in Kano and then in Nassarawa, in present-day northern Nigeria.
 He worked as an intermediary between Europeans and African leaders until his death in 1912.